-Create a stepping stone paver for your garden using broken ceramic tile/glass.
-Students will bring a concrete paver (e.g. 12 x 12) or two regular sized bricks to class (can be purchased at Home Depot or Lowe’s). $15 supply fee payable to the instructor which includes glass/tile, adhesive and grout.
+Create a steppingstone paver for your garden using broken ceramic tile/glass.
+Students will bring a concrete paver (e.g. 12 x 12) or two regular sized bricks to class (can be purchased at Home Depot or Lowe’s).
+All other supplies will be provided.

 Design and create at least three glass projects.
 Learn the history and techniques of glass cutting, soldering, and copper foiling.
 Students should wait until first class session to know what supplies are needed.
 Students are responsible for cost of supplies over and above the course fees.
 Note there are safety precautions to keep in mind for this course due to glass residue, use of lead solder, dust, and fumes, and chemicals used in some processes.
 If you have any health concerns, please consult your physician before registering.

 Need designated time and space to work on your stained glass project?
 Join HCC each week for stained glass studio time.
 NO INSTRUCTION is included but advice and suggestions abound.
 For the experienced stained glass lover.

 Expand your craftsmanship skills in the gourd club.
-The club meets the last Wednesday of the month from 6-9 p.m. in Joppa Hall.
 Meeting dates subject to change so provide an email when registering.
 Location confirmed by email.

 6:00 PM - 9:00 PM